wma1729/indepth-cpp/datatype/README.md

 ```

 What do we learn from these tables?
-- Both Linux and Windows follow IEEE754 format for real numbers.
+- Both Linux and Windows follow IEEE 754 format for real numbers.
 - `double` is identical to `long double` on Windows.
 - `double` and `long double` on Linux are different data types.
 The real size of `long double` is **10** as we will see.